estebanmunchjones2019/nodemailer-form-article/Readme.md

 N
 ````

-to make things easier.
+to make this tutorial easier.

-  g) At this point, some files have been created inside the new folder called `/functions`:
+  g) At this point, some files have been created inside the new folder called `functions`:

 ````
 ✔  Wrote functions/package.json